SrBrahma/firebase-functions-extended/README.md

 Implements common functionalities to the Cloud Functions onCall, including schema declaration and validation (using zod), error throwing and better caller information access.
 Typescript is recommended!

+Note: undefined properties are converted to null by firebase.
+Instead of using .optional(), use [.nullish()](https://github.com/colinhacks/zod#nullish).

 # Installation

 Install it in your Cloud Functions directory with: